dotsam/homebridge-milight/README.md

 # Changelog

 ### 0.1.5
- * Support for v6 bridge and full colour bulbs
+ * Initial support for v6 bridge and full colour bulbs.
+This is a work in progress, please check for/open Githib issues for any problems encountered.
- * Fixes switching between white and colour modes
+ * Better switching between white and colour modes

 ### 0.1.4
  * Code cleanup